Kevin Hitchcock: Coaching career

 In March 2010, he was appointed goalkeeping coach at West Ham United, replacing Luděk Mikloško, but as of June 2010 he left the club along with Steve Clarke.
 In August 2010 he was appointed Fulham's primary goalkeeping coach and he left Fulham in June 2011 with the arrival of new Fulham manager Martin Jol, who appointed Hans Segers as his new goalkeeping coach.
 In January 2012 Hitchcock linked up, once again, with former Chelsea teammate Mark Hughes at Queens Park Rangers to take up the post of goalkeeping coach.
 He left the club in 2015 when a contract renewal was not offered.

 In December 2016, Hitchcock was appointed goalkeeping coach at Birmingham City by new manager and former teammate Gianfranco Zola.
 He remained with the club under Zola's successors Harry Redknapp and Steve Cotterill, but left when Cotterill was sacked in March 2018 with the team in the relegation zone.

 In July 2018, he was appointed as a goalkeeping coach at Indian Super League club Chennaiyin FC, working under John Gregory.

 On 30 April 2019, Hitchcock moved to MLS to become the goalkeeping coach at New England Revolution.

 Personal life

-Hitchcock's son, Tom plays as a forward for Southern League side Bedford Town.
+Hitchcock's son, Tom, also played football professionally as a forward.